OfficeDev/Property-Inspection-Code-Sample/README.md

 To set up and configure the demo first download the Suite Level App and F5 in Visual Studio.
 Then navigate the to /Home controller.
 The Home controller includes all the setup and configuration instructions you need to runt he demo end to end.

 ## Running
-The PowerPoint slide deck in the Documents folder describes how to prep your environment with sample data and execute the sample scenario end to end.
+The [PowerPoint slide deck] (https://github.com/OfficeDev/Property-Inspection-Code-Sample/blob/master/Documents/Demo%20Prep%20And%20Walkthrough.pptx) describes how to prep your environment with sample data and execute the sample scenario end to end.
 It also describes all of the different places where data is created or updated throughout the entire scenario.
+This is an excellent place to see what this demo really does and how the scenario in it unfolds.

 ## XCode
 In the iOSInspectionApp and iOSRepairApp folder you will find runnable sample code for iOS Apps which use Outlook Services (aka Exchange), Files Services (aka Drive), and the Discovery Service.